Sidduri2025/RehabEdge/README.md

 Updated Non-Functional Requirements wiki to include uptime tracking metrics.

 Researched publicly available datasets for human and hand posture detection suitable for Edge AI models

+Created a plan for collecting sample exercise posture data from patients.